Last revised: December 2023

 Existing face vectors in a collection cannot be updated to a later version of the model because Amazon Rekognition doesn't store source images.
 Thus, later versions cannot automatically re-index uploaded facial images.

 At all times, TaxMe maintains a single collection.
 Therefore, when an updated version of the model is available, TaxMe may update its collection.
 This action will remove all currently stored images.
 If and when this occurs, users must re-register their image.
-If a user does not register a new image when, no access will be granted.
+If a user does not register a new image, no access will be granted.
 Users can re-register their image at any time, giving them access to their data even when new versions of the model become available.

 TaxMe’s uses computer logic to catch and respond to errors using advanced programming languages.
 This process is separate from the error checking techniques inherent in AWS Servers.